sparkfun/SparkFun_RTK_mosaic-X5/docs/base.md

 Once the precise antenna position is known, it can be programmed into the module.
 The corrections the module generates will then be based on that precise, fixed antenna position.

 First, let's check what Datum the module is using.
 It defaults to **WGS84/ITRS**.
-In North America, it might be better to select **NAD83** but we'll go with the default.
+In North America, it might be better to select **NAD83** but here we'll go with the default.

 <figure markdown>
 [![Board Dimensions](./assets/img/RINEX0.png){ width="400" }](./assets/img/RINEX0.png "Click to enlarge")